-Cisco Webex also offers pre-designed meeting invite templates, including brainstorm sessions, quick catch-up, and more.
+This video conferencing software also offers pre-designed meeting invite templates, including brainstorm sessions, quick catch-ups, and more.
 It also allows you to use your screen or presentation as your virtual background and remove distracting background noises.

 You can also study insights and analytics provided by the Control Hub, including real-time data usage, utilization, environmental conditions, etc.

 Additionally, Webex comes with two major devices, namely Webex Desk Camera and Cisco Webex Board.
 The Desk works with monitors, laptops, or Webex Desk Hub – while the Webex Board helps with hosting video conferences, whiteboarding, and annotating content wirelessly.

 It also comes equipped with a 4k wide-angle camera and stereo speakers.